 We spent the first two months of the year bumming around the southwest desert in Arizona and California.
-Highlights included a rockin’ New Year’s Eve party in the dessert followed by a chill month long stay with a group of fabulous RVers near the KOFA National Wildlife Refuge.
-From there we set out on our own to explore Joshua Tree National Park and the Mojave NP where we discovered our all time favorite boondocking spot to date.
+Highlights included a rockin’ New Year’s Eve party in the desert followed by a chill month-long stay with a group of fabulous RVers near the KOFA National Wildlife Refuge.
+From there we set out on our own to explore Joshua Tree National Park and the Mojave NP where we discovered our all-time favorite boondocking spot to date.

 Getting Wild in the Red Rocks of Utah

 One of our top goals for the year was a return visit to southern Utah.
 We took a risk by arriving at the very southwest edge of the state at the beginning of March knowing that the weather might not cooperate.
 Our stay near Zion NP was lovely and warm in a new-to-us boondocking spot where we enjoyed some mountain biking and few of our favorite hikes in the park.
 From there we traveled up in elevation to Bryce Canyon NP where our weather luck ran out and we endured a few days of snow and very cold temperatures.
 It was hard to complain since we got to see this magical fairytale land covered with a dusting of white.

 After Bryce things warmed up while boondocking outside the tiny town of Escalante where we shimmied our way through a maze of slot canyons and tackled an ambitious hike across the open desert.
 Next was Capital Reef NP where we enjoyed empty trails with fantastic views.
 Then it was onto Moab and some challenging mountain biking fun along with a family visit and return trips to some of our favorite hikes in Arches NP along with an all-day journey into the backcountry at Canyonlands NP.

 Heading East to the Land of 10,000 Lakes